Join the Global Breast Cancer Movement

 A study where both the exposure (such as alcohol use) and the outcome (such as breast cancer) occur before the start of the study.

-Probability (chance) of disease developing in a person during a specified time period.
+Probability (chance) of a disease developing in a person during a specified time period.

 Risk-Benefit Ratio